North British Mathematical Physics Seminar 53

 1600-1700

-Markus Fröb (York)
+Markus Fröb

 We show that every (graded) derivation on the algebra of free quantum fields and their Wick powers in curved spacetimes gives rise to a set of anomalous Ward identities for time-ordered products, with an explicit formula for their classical limit.
 We study these identities for the Koszul-Tate and the full BRST differential in the BV-BRST formulation of perturbatively interacting quantum gauge theories, and show that the quantum BRST differential, the quantum antibracket and the higher-order anomalies form an $L_\infty$ algebra.
 The defining relations of this algebra ensure that the gauge structure is well-defined on cohomology classes of the quantum BRST operator, i.e., on the interacting observables.
 Furthermore, we show that one can determine contact terms such that also the interacting time-ordered products of multiple interacting fields are well defined on cohomology classes.
-The talk is based on arXiv:1803.10235.
+The talk is based on arXiv:

 Practical Information

-These maps will get you from the railway station to King's Manor (the university-provided one doesn't show the station).
+will get you from the railway station to King's Manor (the

 If you come by car I'm afraid you'll need to take your chances in the city centre car parks.
 Bootham Row is the closest council car park, but the much larger Marygate is the next closest.

-If you have any questions, please email the local organiser, Eli Hawkins.
+Eli Hawkins.
 There is no need to notify us in order to attend.